-Strategic risk
+∢ Strategic risk

-Risk - changes in risk during the year Mitigants We make significant ongoing investment in the quality of our systems with a particular focus on enhancing fraud prevention capabilities. share.
+Risk - changes in risk during the year Mitigants We are unable to keep pace with market change or our products become too costly in comparison to competitors, reducing our market share. • This risk Increased during the year as banking competitors did not pass on rising rates to customers particularly in the first half of the year.
+We make significant ongoing investment in the quality of our systems with a particular focus on enhancing fraud prevention capabilities.
 We make significant investment in new products.
-This risk Increased during the year as banking The mane organicans in volument in now produces. competitors did not pass on rising rates to customers particularly in the first half of the year.
-We regularly review our prices to ensure that they remain competitive. • We have a Board approved product governance process which considers any key risks and necessary mitigations in respect of new products and requires periodic consideration of the risk profile of existing products. • Our horizon-scanning activities consider a broad range of factors, including: evolving market developments; regulatory, legal and tax requirements (including those relating to the taxation of company cars); and emerging environmental, social and political developments in the UK and globally.
+We regularly review our prices to ensure that they remain competitive.
+We have a Board approved product governance process which considers any key risks and necessary mitigations in respect of new products and requires periodic consideration of the risk profile of existing products.
+Our horizon-scanning activities consider a broad range of factors, including: evolving market developments; regulatory, legal and tax requirements (including those relating to the taxation of company cars); and emerging environmental, social and political developments in the UK and globally.